Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 sample data used in the course.

 Recently Dan has been looking into the Docker software as another approach to providing pre-configured environments.
-The Docker containers operate at the single process level and are therefore more lightweight than a virtual machine.
+The Docker containers operate using process level isolation and are therefore more lightweight than a virtual machine.
 Additionally the containers have access to the full physical machine.

 These containers are isolated, reproducible environments useful for development